Grand Forks & Boundary Country Real Estate Blog

 Read

-How to Decide What to Keep When You're Downsizing: A Practical Guide for the Stuff That's Hard to Let Go
+How to Decide What to Keep When You're Downsizing Your Home

 Here's the part of rightsizing that nobody talks about enough: it's not just a real estate transaction.
 It's a process of going through a home that holds decades of your life and deciding, item by item, what comes with you and what doesn't.